-The Company may not receive revenues from operations in the current year, if at all.
-The Company expects to incur losses unless and until such time as the Company's projects and any other properties the Company may acquire enter into commercial production and generate sufficient revenues to fund its continuing operations.
+Although the Company may receive revenues from operations in the current year the Company may continue to incur losses unless until such time as the Company's projects and any other properties the Company may acquire enter into commercial production and generate sufficient revenues to fund its continuing operations.
 The development of the Company's projects and any other properties the Company may acquire will require the commitment of substantial resources to conduct the time-consuming exploration and development of the properties.
-There can be no assurance that the Company will generate any revenues or achieve profitability.
+There can be no assurance that the Company will generate any revenues or achieveprofitability.
 There can be no assurance that the underlying assumed levels of expenses will prove to be accurate.